 (It may seem like I’m unfairly hating on Jane Austen, but I swear I have nothing against her.
 It’s just that I think she tends to overshadow a lot of other interesting women’s history here in Bath, much of which I didn’t even know until quite recently.)

-It’s a little-known fact that Bath has its own place in the history of women’s suffrage.
+It’s a little-known fact that Bath, England has its own place in the history of women’s suffrage.
 Many Suffragettes came to Eagle House, just outside Bath in the village of Batheaston, to recover from their time in jail – particularly from force-feeding to thwart their attempts at hunger strikes.
 Many of them also planted trees, complete with little plaques with their names on, to celebrate their fight.
 Several famous suffragettes, including Emmeline Pankhurst, planted trees and had their photos taken beside them.
 In the 1960s, the arboretum was eventually destroyed to make way for more housing.

 In 2011, three ‘Suffragette Trees’ were planted around the city to commemorate the original arboretum and the fight for women’s suffrage.
 One of the trees lies near the entrance to the Botanical Gardens in Royal Victoria Park, within easy walking distance from the city centre, and only about 10 minutes from my house.
 (Coincidentally, one of the other trees is at Bath Spa University, where I work — it’s like I was destined to be a feminist.)

 Come for the suffragette tree, stay for the gardens and just take in the lush scenery as you wander around.
 Once you’ve explored the gardens, you can carry on through the rest of Victoria Park, which takes you past the pretty breath-taking Royal Crescent, and back towards the centre of town, where it’s about to get a bit Gothic…